Rick Atkinson: Works

-As a result of his time with Gen. Petraeus and the 101st Airborne, Atkinson also wrote In the Company of Soldiers: A Chronicle of Combat, which The New York Times Book Review called "intimate, vivid, and well-informed", and which Newsweek cited as one of the ten best books of 2004.
+As a result of his time with Gen. Petraeus and the 101st Airborne, Atkinson wrote In the Company of Soldiers: A Chronicle of Combat, which The New York Times Book Review called "intimate, vivid, and well-informed", and which Newsweek cited as one of the ten best books of 2004.
 Atkinson was the lead essayist in Where Valor Rests: Arlington National Cemetery, published by the National Geographic Society in 2007.
 He is the editor and introductory essayist for an anthology of work by the journalist and military historian Cornelius Ryan published by Library of America in May 2019.

 In May 2019, the first book in the Revolution Trilogy, The British Are Coming: The War for America, Lexington to Princeton, 1775–1777, was published by Henry Holt and edited, as all of Atkinson's books have been, by John Sterling.
 The New York Times selected The British Are Coming for its 100 Notable Books of 2019.
 It won the 2020 George Washington Book Prize.
+Reviewer Joseph J. Ellis, writing on the front page of the New York Times Book Review, wrote, "To say that Atkinson can tell a story is like saying Sinatra can sing."

+The second volume of the Revolution Trilogy, The Fate of the Day: The War for America, Ticonderoga to Charleston, 1777-1780, was published in April 2025, and debuted at number one on the New York Times nonfiction bestseller list.
+A review in the New York Times Book Review by Amy S. Greenberg, head of the history department at Penn State University, stated, "There is no better writer of narrative history than the Pulitzer Prize-winning Atkinson, who is able to transport readers to a different time and place without minimizing the differences of the past from the present."
+Reviewer C.W.
+Goodyear wrote in the Washington Post, "Atkinson writes with tremendous verve and detail.
+The result is a book that infuses the events and leaders of the war with striking vibrancy, essentially bringing the conflict to life again."
+Atkinson also appears repeatedly in the 2025 Ken Burns' documentary, The American Revolution.
+Burns has written that "Rick Atkinson takes his place among the greatest of all historians."

+In 2019, Atkinson was named a Vincent J. Dooley Distinguished Fellow by the Georgia Historical Society, an honor that recognizes national leaders in the field of history as both writers and educators whose research has enhanced or changed the way the public understands the past.